Good fact sheets follow good consultations

 Not included on the clinical factsheet

 The following information should be available.
-If I have to pay or want to pay, how much is it?
+How much is it if I have to pay or want to pay?
 This won’t be in a fact sheet but it should be available as it is now a condition of independent health provision that no patient should enter into any contract to investigate or have treatment without knowing the cost.

 What form can information take?